Invadermonky/PickupLimits/docs/groovyscript/pickup_limit.md

 ---
 title: "Pickup Limits"
 titleTemplate: "Pickup Limits | CleanroomMC"
 description: "Pickup Limits are limit groups that restrict the number of items a player is allowed to carry.
 PickupLimits scan the player's inventory and calculate a total based on number of items that match each limit group.
-Should the player exceed the maximum allowable limit, excess items will be dropped into the world."
+Should the player exceed the maximum allowable limit, excess items will be dropped into the world.
+For more information and examples, you can check out the Pickup Limits GitHub Wiki https://github.com/Invadermonky/PickupLimits/wiki."
 source_code_link: "https://github.com/CleanroomMC/GroovyScript/blob/master/src/main/java/com/invadermonky/pickuplimit/compat/groovy/limits/PickupLimit.java"
 ---